Goldclownfish/PGPool/README.md

 ## PGScout

-PGPool is fully integrated into [PGScout](https://github.com/sLoPPydrive/PGScout).
+PGPool is fully integrated into [PGScout].
 To use it, set the following config parameters (on command line or `config.ini`):
 ```
   --pgpool-url <url>
   --pgpool-system-id <system-id>